late4marshmellow/com.l4m.saswell_scinan/README.txt

-Scinan
+Saswell and Scinan Controllers
-Support wifi climate controllers using the Scinan API https://api.scinan.com.
+Support wifi climate controllers using the Scinan or Saswell API

 Supported Devices
+Any device using either the Smart-E (API v1) or Thermostat (API v2) app by Saswell should be able to connect.
-These are the ones I know of as I have them myself.
+These are the ones reported working.
 There are probably more devices supported.
 Open a issue and I'll try to find out.

 Saswell
  - SAS920FHL-7W-WIFI